Sleep paralysis is fine! Therefore, you will stop fearing it! You will enhance your dreams instead!

 Yes, of course, you can, and it is quite easy.
 You can indeed prolong your lucid dreams easily.
 With practice, you can lengthen them to the point that you will force yourself to wake up.
 You will be able to have lucid dreams so long that they will feel like hours.
 Time is not always the same in the dream plane.
-Trying to stop sleep paralysis is trickier though.
-It is part of the process in some lucid dreaming inductions techniques.
+Trying to stop sleep paralysis is trickier, though.
+It is part of the process in some lucid dreaming induction techniques.
 It is as well an essential stage for astral projection.
 But definitely, you can do some stuff to go around it.
 I have been Lucid Dreaming my whole life.
-Therefore; after many years of research and practice, I like to share it.
+Therefore, after many years of research and practice, I like to share it.

 You can’t entirely stop sleep paralysis; you don’t want to.
 However, you can dodge it.

 I am going to start to talk first about sleep paralysis.
 It is usually the most significant problem and concern during lucid dreaming and astral projection.
 Sleep paralysis often scares the bejeezus out of those who are not used to it.
-But it is a phase that required for some induction techniques.
+But it is an essential phase that is required for some induction techniques.
 There are ways to Lucid Dream without feeling Sleep Paralysis.
 If you do, there are ways to even get a great advantage from them.
 First, I am going to share a few points about sleep paralysis.

 You can’t stop a mechanical and natural protective mechanism like sleep paralysis.

 It happens every time we fall asleep.
-The mind paralysis the body, so do you don’t act out your dreams.
-If the mind is awake (you have not lost awareness), you are going to feel the sleep paralysis consciously.
+The mind paralyzes the body, so do you don’t act out your dreams.
+If the mind is awake (you have not lost awareness), you will feel the sleep paralysis consciously.
 It may be that your mind is awake and your body is asleep, triggering sleep paralysis.
 It always happens when you try to induce a lucid dream using the WILD technique, and the same goes for astral projection.
 Do NOT MOVE nor try to move at this stage, or you will break your trance and blow it, just let go and ignore it.

-There are no demons, dark entities, archons, reptilians, Illuminati, leeches, evil spirits or nine-legged snakes trying to eat you whole and steal your soul while a big block of concrete blocks your chest and you can’t even move.
+There are no demons, dark entities, archons, reptilians, Illuminati, leeches, evil spirits, or nine-legged snakes trying to eat you whole and steal your soul while a big block of concrete blocks your chest, and you can’t even move.
 Yes, sleep paralysis can be scary, terrifying.
 It possibly happens this way due to all the junk that humanity has in its consciousness since it is just hallucinations created by our minds.
 But again, as I said, they are just hallucinations.

 No need to fear a simple hallucination.